historical fiction

 The Severed Heads

-2,219 words · About an 11-minute read.
+About an 11-minute read or 17-minute listen.
 In 1812, French artist Théodore Géricault painted ‘The Severed Heads’.
 With a reputation for macabre works, and a morgue supplying him with subjects, this was just one of several.
 The pair were unknown but France was in the turmoil of post-revolutionary governance, so who could this couple have…

 Read more →